Dimplektech/Sticky-Notes-Task-Manager-App/README.md

 - **Posts Management**: Create, view, edit, and delete posts.
 - **Notes Management**: Create, view, edit, and delete notes associated with specific posts.
 - **User Authentication**: Allows users to create and manage posts and notes if authenticated.
-- **Automatic Timestamps**: Automatically records the creation and last update time for both posts and notes.

 ## Installation
 1. **Clone the repository:**